amd/amd-lab-notes/profilers/README.md

 hardware and effectively diagnose potential bottlenecks contributing to poor performance.
 Developers targeting AMD GPUs have multiple tools available depending on their specific profiling needs.
 This post serves as an introduction to the various profiling tools offered by AMD and why a developer might leverage one over the other.
-This post covers everything from low level profiling tools to extensive profiling suites and even provides clarity on other AMD tools bearing the "profiler" classification, but target AMD products outside the Instinct™ GPU product line used for High Performance Computing (HPC).
+This post covers everything from low level profiling tools to extensive profiling suites.

-In this introductory blog, we briefly describe the following open source tools that can aid in application analysis:
+In this introductory blog, we briefly describe the following tools that can aid in application analysis:
 1. [ROC-profiler](#roc-profiler)
 2. [Omniperf](#omniperf)
 3. [Omnitrace](#omnitrace)